 Because failure to provide a sworn proof of loss can have devastating consequences, homeowners who have their residence damaged by a covered peril need to comply with their post-loss policy obligations.
-A policyholder generally must submit a sworn proof of loss within sixty days.
+A policyholder generally must submit a sworn proof of loss within sixty days of the loss or within 60 days of the insurance company's request for same, depending on the insurance policy's language.
 The harsh consequences of the failure to provide a proof of loss can lead to creative arguments to get around this requirement.
 Sometimes the presumption of prejudice to the insurer that arises from failure to comply with this “condition precedent” can be overcome with evidence.
 In other cases, an insured might raise other arguments to mitigate the impact of failing to file a sworn proof of loss.

 In the recent case of Rodrigo v.
 State Farm Florida Insurance Company, the insured appealed a motion for summary judgment arguing that the insurance carrier waived the proof of loss requirement by tendering payment.
 The homeowner's damage occurred when a dead neighbor’s body decomposed and leaked bodily fluids that penetrated the walls of the insured’s condo.
 The policyholder claimed the damage was covered because the gases of the decomposing body caused an “explosion” of the body.
 The insured claimed this qualified as a covered “explosion” under the policy.

 The insurer prevailed on a motion for summary judgment in the trial court based on the failure of the insured to provide a sworn proof of loss.
 The trial court also rejected the contention that the decomposing body constituted an “explosion” within the meaning of the term as used in the policy.
 The homeowner's policy required the insured to file a sworn proof of loss within sixty days of the loss.
 Although the insured submitted bills and receipts, there was no dispute that a formal sworn proof of loss was not presented to the insurer.